46° F

 Curious what there will be to do once you get to Yosemite in winter?
 The short answer is lots.

-• Tunnel View is here for you!
-And have you always dreamed of seeing sunrise at Tunnel View, but couldn’t be bothered to make it there by 5am in June?
-Try December in Yosemite!
-During the winter months, the later sunrises mean you can “sleep in” and still make it to the vista to see those rays of light cresting over the High Sierra.
+• Catch sunrise at Tunnel View!
+Have you always dreamed of seeing sunrise at Tunnel View, but couldn’t make it there by 5am in June?
+During the winter months, later sunrises mean you can “sleep in” and still make it to the vista to see those rays of light cresting over the High Sierra.

 • Throughout Yosemite Valley there are various pullouts along meadows that offer stunning vistas of our favorite landmarks: El Capitan, Yosemite Falls, Half Dome, and Sentinel Rock.
 When stopping to take in the view or snap a few photos, please make sure that you park your vehicle completely off the roadways for everyone’s safety.